MeTazz1/CDSideMenu/README.md

 - [x] An animated Side Menu with your own menu item
 - [x] A high level of configuration to fit your app design
-- [x] 3 pre-configured style for your convenience
+- [x] 3 pre-configured styles for your convenience
 - [x] A verbose configurator to let you know if your current configuration is right, or not
 - [x] An observable UserData class model that you can extend to add your own properties
 - [x] A list of example views to illustrate the usage of this library